B1AAB/EBA/website/docs/bitcoin/etl/s5a-import.md

 **Yes,**
 if you need to modify the graph structure or append new data that is not included in [our release](/releases/tags/data-releases).
-*Note: This is highly resource-intensive and can take 2-3 weeks on a standard desktop.*
+*Note: This is highly resource-intensive and can take 2-3 weeks on a high-end desktop computer.*

 **No,**
 if you simply want to explore the graph or